yogesh-sirsat/Ycart-ecommerce-site/README.md

 *Features

-1. we can add to cart products then buy total
+1. we can add to cart products then buy total.
-2. add to cart on home screen whenever we see product we directly add to cart
+2. add to cart on home screen whenever we see product we directly add to cart.
-3. tracker: we can update shipping status which will seen in tracker page
+3. tracker: we can update shipping status which will seen in tracker page.
-4. for products in more datails and products user experience we have blog page
+4. for products in more datails and products user experience we have blog page.
-5. for payment paytm's api method used
+5. for payment paytm's api method used.
+6. search option which will detect searched keyword in products title and description.